Spitz (band): 1991–1992

 On March 25, 1991, Spitz released their eponymous debut album.
 Its closing track "Hibari no Kokoro", remake version of the title track for their independent EP, was issued as a single on the same day.
 In the following month, the album cut "Ninoude no Sekai" got heavy airplay on radio stations in Osaka.
 Except for a number of shows　in small venues, they mainly concentrated on studio work for the rest of that year.
 Their second LP Namae o Tsuketeyaru came out just 9 months later from its predecessor, followed by their first concert tour started from February 1992.

 In April 1992, they released a collection of five new songs (in Japan, those type of releases have been commonly categorized as 'mini album' rather than 'EP') entitled Aurora ni Narenakatta Hito no Tame ni and embarked on its accompanying tour.
 This symphonic rock-oriented EP was featuring orchestration by its co-producer Tomoki Hasegawa, who previously undertook the strings arrangement of "Majo Tabi ni Deru", the lead single from their second studio album.
-In the same year, they recorded their third full-length album Hoshi no Kakera which came out only 5-month after.
+In the same year, they recorded their third full-length album, Hoshi no Kakera, which came out only 5 months later.
 It mostly features distorted guitar sound heavily influenced by grunge and shoegazing.

 During this period, neither their singles nor albums even reached inside the top 100 on national record charts.
 Even worse, despite extensive recording sessions and prolific releases they underwent at that time, the band suffered from declining record sales.